 Is Thailand safe for tourists: Transport – Night Buses

 Super cheap and super cold, night buses are a very useful way of backpacking around Thailand.
 I frequently take them alone and have rarely encountered any problems.
 I keep my valuables nearby and try and get a seat downstairs.
 Large backpacks will often be stowed under the bus so keep all your valuables with you.
 I often loop an arm or a leg through my small backpack so that I might wake up if someone tried to steal it.
 Night buses can arrive in the early hours of the morning to random destinations so make sure you get off at your stop (the conductor can tell you) and know where you’re going if you are off the beaten track a little bit.
-You can book buses here for discounts.
-These buses are the tourist ones which depart from Khao San Road.
+You can book buses with 12go Asia in advance.

 Solo Travel to Thailand: Transport – Boats and Ferries

 Generally speaking, Thailand has a good reputation for sea safety and I have rarely felt scared.
 That said, some ferries depart early in the morning which has left me with needing to be at a pier at 4am when it’s still dark.
 In these situations I try to make sure I’m staying near the pier so I can get there easily.
 You can also book ferries in Thailand with 12go Asia.

 Walking around at night time in Thailand I have rarely felt afraid.
 I think there are often many people around, even late at night and I live on a main road in Bangkok.
 I always use a crossbody bag with a zip like this one from Amazon to make it harder for someone to grab it.
 I feel that walking confidently can give you the appearance of knowing where you are going (even if you don’t) and can make you less of an easy target (just a personal feeling).

 How to stay safe in Thailand: Money & Documents